 Any/all future construction projects would require a geotechnical analysis/report addressing risks and identifying appropriate geotechnical mitigation for projects proposed within a mapped Seismic Hazard Zone.
 Recommendations for site-specific geotechnical investigations pursuant to the Seismic Hazards Mapping Act would be adhered to.
-Compliance with City GP policies SE 1.1.3, SE 1.1.4, SE 1.1.5, SE 1.1.6. and SE 1.1.7 would also be required per the Seismic Hazards Mapping Act.
+Compliance with City GP SEU policies would also be required per the Seismic Hazards Mapping Act.

 In accordance with the CBC, seismic structure design requirements will be based on the Seismic Design Category for the proposed structures, which is based on the Occupancy Category for the structure and on the level of expected soil modified seismic ground motion.
 The final determination of the Seismic Design Category will be made at the time of building plan submittal and review of a site-specific soils report.
-Future construction plans would be reviewed pursuant to latest edition of the Los Angeles County Building Code and the State Seismic Hazards Mapping Act, if applicable.
+Future construction plans would be reviewed pursuant to the latest edition of the Los Angeles County Building Code and the State Seismic Hazards Mapping Act, if applicable.
 For any hillside development qualifying as a project as defined by the Seismic Hazards Mapping Act, the City would require preparation of a site-specific geotechnical investigation that includes an evaluation of landslide hazard.
 Reports shall be prepared by qualified, California-licensed professional personnel (i.e., geotechnical engineer (GE) and certified engineering geologist (CEG) and would be independently peer reviewed by the City or its designee.
 The City enforces the recommendations of all site-specific geotechnical investigations via the building permit process.